 The “Travel Turtle host” will at least weave one hexagon (but make as many as you want), post at least one picture during that month (but post as many as you want), autograph the travel host page in the instructions booklet, and then send the Travel Turtle off to it’s next destination.

 How It Works

-Each month on the 20iest (except for this first drawing) we will hold a signup here on the blog to enter to win to be the next host.
+Each end of the month we will hold a signup here on the blog to enter to win to be the next host.

 You do not have to be a TURTLE customer, and you can be new to pin loom weaving, as long as you are willing to learn (we’ll help!)

 The loom is not for keeping … the loom will travel all year and (hopefully) come back to Texas in the end.
 If you’re a host, we’d like to ask that in the interest of all you’ll do your very best to take good care of the Travel Turtle.
 If something happens (lost, stolen, damaged) you are not held responsible, though.
 We’ll work on our end to keep the adventure going, if possible.

 The first year’s adventure is limited to hosts in the United States … we’ll see if we can manage international shipping time in the future.

 TT22 will visit a state more than once!
 If you live in a state that TT22 has already visited, NO PROBLEM!

 The Travel Turtle 2022 kit includes a unique TinyTURTLE “R” for worsted weight yarn, a locker hook weaving tool, and an instructions booklet.
 The new TURTLE mascot Charlene that’s in the picture (from our Little Looms Spring 2022 ad) will not travel along … she will be busy telling her own story later this month.